markhwhiteii/processr/README.md

 # processr
-R implementation for the PROCESS macro.
-See processr_vignette.Rmd for an introduction to the package.
+R implementation for the PROCESS macro; please read the introduction, which is posted on RPubs: http://rpubs.com/markhw/processr

 Still under development.
 Install using the `devtools` package: